MouadKH9/planning-poker/README.md

 ### Creating a Room
 1. Visit the application homepage
 2. Click "Create New Room" (requires authentication)
+3. Configure room settings (timer, auto-reveal, point system)
-3. Share the generated room code with your team
+4. Share the generated room code with your team
+5. If you're an admin, you'll be prompted to rejoin if you have an active session

 ### Joining a Room
 1. Enter the room code on the homepage
 2. Click "Join Room"
 3. Start participating in the estimation session
+4. Both authenticated users and guests can participate

+### Admin Features
+- **Session Recovery**: Admins are prompted to rejoin their last active room
+- **Session Management**: Can choose to close sessions when not needed
+- **Enhanced Controls**: Additional permissions for managing room flow
+- **Timer Controls**: Start, pause, and stop voting timers

 ### Host Controls
 - **Start Round**: Begin a new estimation round
 - **Reveal Cards**: Show all participant votes
 - **Reset Votes**: Clear all votes for a new round
 - **Skip Participant**: Mark inactive participants as skipped
+- **Timer Management**: Control voting time limits (if enabled)

 ### Voting Process
 1. Select a card value from the available options
-2. Wait for all participants to vote
+2. Wait for all participants to vote (or timer to expire)
 3. Host reveals cards to see results
 4. View statistics and discuss estimates
+5. Start new rounds as needed

 ### Troubleshooting